kristofzerbe/hexo-generator-anything/README.md

 I have created this project for my blog and I use it to group some posts into series.
 You can see the result at: [**https://kiko.io/series**](https://kiko.io/series)

 ## More Information

 I have a section for this project on my blog with posts regarding this project (automatically generated by this plugin ;) at [**http://kiko.io/projects/hexo-generator-anything**](http://kiko.io/projects/hexo-generator-anything)

 ## History

+**2.0.0**

+- New configuration structure (Breaking Change)
+- New configuration feature '{mapping}.layout.[main|posts]' to override the default template for a particular mapping
+- New configuration feature '{mapping}.skip_main' to suppress generation of MAIN INDEX
+- Code refactoring to make it more understandable

 **1.0.5**

 - Path fix (Lowercase)

 **1.0.4**

 - Replaced vulnerable string.js library

 **1.0.3**

 - Refactorings
 - Introducing Markdown file for INDEX page
 - ``titleSeparator`` setting removed
 - Updated samples

 **1.0.1/2**

 - Markdown data fix

 **1.0.0**

 - Initial version

 ## License